ethansu349/FinTech-Innovation-Lab-Project-Public/README.md

 # FinTech-Innovation-Lab-Project

 ## Visit the website
-We have deployed our app to heroku.
-Visit [website](https://fintech-innov-lab-74182ead78a6.herokuapp.com/) for more details.
-However, there is a hard time limit of response time to be under 30s in heroku.
-Our API would take more than 30s to download data, so the website cannot get response from backend now.
-We will resolve this issue as soon as possible.
+We have successfully deployed our code to https://fintech-innov-lab-74182ead78a6.herokuapp.com/.
+You can see the deployed code in `heroku` branch.
+However, since it will cost a lot of money,

 ## How to run the project locally
 ```bash